Rexrder/skyline/README.md

 Christian García, nº aluno: A101170

-Carolina Vale, nº aluno: A101238
+Carolina Souto, nº aluno: A101238